apollo-online/ProdigyBot/README.md

 ProdigyBot uses a simple 4-gate rush to attack the enemy around the 3:30s mark.
 If the rush is successful, the army will begin attempting to "sweep" the enemy base for any stray buildings.
 The build order used is a direct implementation of HuShang's 4-gate tutorial, [see his video here for more details](https://www.youtube.com/watch?v=F_C9Vqv6lFE).

 Created by Gerard Van Genderen, Bennett Wiredu, Dave Goel, and Aidan Lynch.
-Fall 2022.
 Thanks to Devon "HuShang" Prefontaine and Josh Lucas for their help and advice while creating the bot.

 # Install Instructions